Leadership 3-8 (£44,331 - £50,151 per annum)

 Teaching load will be proportionate to the role, approximately 10-12 periods per fortnight.
 This may include specific teaching of SEN students.

 Work alongside the Deputy Headteacher – Academic on teaching and learning priorities across the academy

 If you would like an informal discussion with Trenica King (Headteacher) or Harrison Ruffell (Deputy Headteacher – Academic) prior to submitting your application please telephone Jo Edwards, Headteacher’s PA, on 01284 413400 or email email@example.com.

-If you want to apply, please use the following link https://candidate.unitysp-careers.co.uk/131221TVS
+If you wish to apply, please use the following link https://candidate.unitysp-careers.co.uk/134546TVS

-We are committed to safeguarding and promoting the welfare of children, young people and vulnerable adults and expect all staff and volunteers to share this commitment.
-DBS checks required for relevant posts.
+Unity Schools Partnership is committed to equal opportunities, safeguarding and promoting the welfare of children and young people, and expects all staff and volunteers to share this commitment.
+An enhanced Disclosure and Barring Service check will be required.

 Applying for the job